unknownv2/logmagic/README.md

 You can also get context property value by name at any time in any place in your code by calling to `L.GetContextValue(propertyName)` which returns null if property doesn't exist.

+**Important:** Log context is not available when you target for .NET Framework 4.5 due to the reason that this version doesn't have any options to track execution.
+If you are still using .NET 4.5 or earlier it's time to upgrade to .NET 4.6.

 ## Writing log events

 Log events are written to writers using the `ILog` interface.
 Typically you will instantiate it on top of your class definition you want to log from.